Skip to main content

 1. Management of the crayfish fishery to protect critically endangered species

-Disseminating knowledge and data relating to the marine environment and climate change which improve knowledge on the state of the marine environment needed for environmental targets and national obligations.
+Disseminating knowledge and data relating to the marine environment and climate change which improves knowledge on the state of the marine environment needed for environmental targets and national obligations.
+It improves coordination, processing, sharing and quality of marine data nationally and internationally.